-- Overall energy savings will depend on the sizes of the cooling energy cost savings and heating energy cost increase (if one exists).
+- Cooling tower fan energy cost may decrease.
+Because the DHRC is extracting heat from the condenser loop, there is less heat for the cooling towers or dry coolers to reject.
+As a result, there will typically be more hours of operation at the minimum ECWT setpoint where the tower or cooler fans are cycling, in 2-speed or variable speed operation and therefore using less energy.
+If Design Approach #2 above is used, this further reduces fan energy use because a higher minimum ECWT setpoint results in more hours of cycled, 2-speed or variable speed fan operation. - Overall energy cost savings will depend on the sizes of the changes in heating costs, cooling costs and tower fan energy costs.
 In a building with good heat recovery potential and with a well designed heat recovery system, a net energy cost savings can result. - First cost will typically increase.
 High performance HVAC systems often involve a trade off between increased first cost for additional components and controls in exchange for lower energy costs.
 The lower energy costs ultimately pays back the increased first cost and deliver net savings over the life of the system.
 This heat recovery system is no exception.
-The DHRC can be more expensive than a conventional chiller if it includes special components or controls.
-There will also be additional pumps, piping and controls in the heat recovery plant.
-Therefore, the purchase and installation cost for this heat recovery plant will generally be higher than for a conventional plant. - Lifecycle cost may decrease.
-While first cost will be higher for heat recovery, in a building with good heat recovery potential and a well designed system, energy costs will be lower.
-This will deliver payback and net savings over the life of the system.
+This type of heat recovery system requires additional pumps, piping, and controls.
+Most importantly, it also requires an additional machine the dedicated heat recovery chiller.
+Therefore, the purchase and installation cost for this heat recovery plant will generally be larger than the first cost for conventional cooling and heating plants. - Lifecycle cost may decrease.
+While first cost will be higher for heat recovery, in a building with good heat recovery potential and a well designed system, energy costs can be lower.
+This can yield net savings over the life of the system.